woot000/media-autobuild_suite/README.md

 - Windows 64-bits (tested with Win10 & Win11 64-bits)
   - 32-bit hosts are not supported.
 - NTFS drive
-- 23GB+ disk space for a full 32 and 64-bit build, 18GB+ for 64-bit
+- 32GB+ disk space for building on each environment, 18GB+ for MINGW64
 - 4GB+ RAM
 - At least Powershell 4, Powershell core is not supported at this time
   - Powershell 5.1 can be downloaded [here](https://www.microsoft.com/en-us/download/details.aspx?id=54616)